ThreeEyedGod/MaximumCity/README.md

 Synopsis
 ---------

-MaximumCity is code built on Haskell.
-It comprises of a program deployed to AWS lambda, whose workflows are accessible using AWS API Gateway.
+MaximumCity is built on Haskell.
+It comprises of a program deployed to AWS lambda, with APIs are accessible using AWS API Gateway.
 An effect library is used for Separation of Concerns.
 The development environment includes a CI pipeline using Github Actions.
 QuickTest and Hspec for unit testing.
 Libraries used include LiquidHaskell (refinement types), Polysemy (effect library), Servant, AWS Lambda runtime, Attoparsec and pdf-toolbox.
+AWS Parameter Store is used for storing client preferences.
+AWS Lambda Environment variables for Configuration.

-### Functionality
+### Core Functionality
 Provides a telegram interface for a Weather sourcing task which uses caller's IP or location to get weather from a implementation of [DarkSky](https://twitter.com/alexanderrey007/status/1370733643279269889).

 ## The Program
 Takes a place name entered in MaximumCity Bot.
-Gets latlong for that from positionstack and also grabs your IP address (to the extent telegram provides some details) and determines the weather for that location from public weather sources.
+Gets latlong for that from opencage GeoCode and determines the weather and water levels for that location from public  sources.
+Preferences may be set from the telegram client.